 Consumer embroidery machines are great for hobbies and doing small jobs for friends and family, but a commercial embroidery machine will allow you to jump into the embroidery business.
 If you’re interested in taking your business a step further like I have, check out this commercial embroidery machine site for different options available.
+You can even get used embroidery machines if you’re just starting out.

 What is a Commercial Embroidery Machine?